Timinator2000/Algorithm_X/08 - your turn/07 - no spoon 2 matrix.md

 __Step 2:__ Loop through all Channels and create the appropriate actions, including the lists of requirements covered by each action.
 Make sure you properly handle all the multiplicity.

 What about those pesky Intersections?
 Putting a link in a Channel might eliminate any possibility of putting links in a crossing Channel.
 Sounds like textbook mutual exclusivity, right?
-You’ll need to create optional requirements to handle all the multiplicity.
+You’ll need to create optional requirements to handle all the mutual exclusivity.

 __Step 3:__ Loop through all Intersections and create the appropriate optional requirements to handle all mutual exclusivity created by Channels that pass through the same Intersection.